KxSystems/docs/docs/basics/sort.md

     Duplicate keys in a dictionary or duplicate column names in a table will cause sorts, grades, and groups to return unpredictable results.

+!!! warning "Compressed columns on disk"

+    Re-sorting compressed data on disk decompresses it.

 <i class="far fa-hand-point-right"></i>
 [Dictionaries & tables](dictsandtables.md)